strveJs/strve-doc/docs/essentials/api/index.md

 If you are using the VSCode editor, you can go to the store to download the [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) plug-in, This plugin enables HTML template string highlighting.
 :::

-## resetView

-Used with StrveRouter to clear page content.

-## version

-Get the version number of Strve directly.